logo

 Partial Drop-D

-The partial capo configuration shown here is called "Partial Drop-D." Because it behaves 99% like standard tuning, it's the simplest of partial capo techniques.
-And no special accessories are required.
+No special accessories are required.
 You only need a standard C-clamp capo to try it out.
 Put the capo on from the treble side, placing at the second fret, but only on the 1st through 5th strings.
 Leave the 6th string uncapoed, as shown.

 For best results I recommend a Shubb capo, model C1 or CB1.
 They have a low profile and wont get in the way of your hand.
 (Shubb recently began manufacturing a Model C8B -- it's a better tool for the job, but for most guitars it is not necessary.)